Developing the Artificial Nest

 Resin Selection

-Apart from the research done with conventional composite i.e. unsaturated polyester resin with natural fiber(hemp sack), other researchs intended to achieve higher level of sustainability such as composite from recycled resins, biobased resins with natural fiber are ongoing.
+Apart from the research done with conventional composite, i.e., unsaturated polyester resin with natural fiber (hemp sack), other research intended to achieve a higher level of sustainability, such as composites from upcycling PET, biobased resins with natural fiber, is ongoing.

 Build Artificial Nests